 | Plastic Organizer Bin | Budget setups | Affordable and lightweight |

-| Portable Caddy | Catering/mobile | Easy transport |
+| Portable Caddy | Catering or mobile service | Easy transport |

 How to Choose a Commercial Cutlery Holder

-Choosing the right commercial cutlery holder is about more than just storage.
+Choosing the right commercial cutlery holder is about more than storage.
 The right option improves workflow, sanitation, speed, and overall kitchen organization.

 1. Capacity